src-d/guide/talent/hiring_process.md

 ### Exceptions

 - There are exceptions to the above steps for internship roles.
-The first step in this case is the Coding Challenges and then a technical Skype interview.
-Also, we do not do final round of interviews for interns unless one could join us as a full-time engineer.
+The first step in this case is the Coding Challenge and then a technical Skype interview.
+Also, we do not do a final round of interviews for interns unless one could join us as a full-time engineer.
-- If a developer has applied to multiple roles, it will be determined either in the first interview or in last round, in which team fits better.
+- If a developer has applied to multiple roles, it will be determined either in the first interview or in the last round which team fits better.

 ### Feedback